hiiamboris/red-wiki/Redbin-specification.md

 Default: type=30 (4), length (4), bits (length)
 Compact: TBD
 ```
 The bits are memory dumps of the bitset! series buffer.
-Bytes order is preserved. `bits` field needs to be padded with enough NUL bytes to keep the next record 32-bit aligned.
+Byte order is preserved. `bits` field needs to be padded with enough NUL bytes to keep the next record 32-bit aligned.

 ### Point!
 ```